-And then friends and family started asking about them, and I’d put their oily wish lists on my order.
-I figured out that I really loved helping other people get to know these oils, and in late February/early March 2014, I asked Becky, who I had ordered oils from, what it would take to head into the business side of Young Living.
+And then friends and family started asking about them, and I’d put their requests on my order.
+It felt pretty natural to help people with something that was helping me and our family so much, and in late February/early March 2014, I asked Becky, who I had ordered oils from, what it would take to head into the business side of Young Living.

 You have to understand, *have to understand* that I absolutely cannot stand the thought of selling oils!!!
 I am not a natural salesperson, I don’t like things that aren’t sincere, and I generally don’t want to push anything on anyone.
-When I worked in retail in high school and college, I never wanted to suggest socks or belts or anything like that when people came to pay, because I was pretty sure that they had found everything they wanted.
-If they wanted to pick out some earrings, they would have done it already.
+When I worked in retail in high school and college, I never wanted to suggest socks or belts or accessories when people came to pay, because, well, if they wanted to pick out some earrings, they would have done it already.
+Right?

 That’s how much I love these oils and believe in them.
 I would be incredibly embarrassed to suggest oils to friends and family if they didn’t work, if they didn’t have an impact on our lives.
 I wouldn’t be able to sleep at night.
 And I sleep well at night.
 Even better with the help of cedarwood 😉

-I have now been an oil sharer (my term!) for three years.
-I have built a team with my sister and close colleague, Robin, that is based on education, helping other people, and fun.
-I traveled to Chicago in 2014, Nashville in 2015, and Salt Lake City in 2016 to learn more about these oils, and looking back, I am pretty thankful that Sam had such a strong reaction to my diy blend, because I might not be here if it had smelled better 🙂
+I have now been an oil sharer (my term!) for almost 4 years.
+I have built a team with my sister and close colleagues, Robin and Lori, that is based on education, helping other people, and fun.
+I traveled to Chicago in 2014, Nashville in 2015, and Salt Lake City in 2016 & 2017 to learn more about these oils, and looking back, I am pretty thankful that Sam had such a strong reaction to my diy blend, because I might not be here if it had smelled better 🙂

 Never hesitate to ask about the oils.
 They have been game changers for our family!
 Michelle